Search results for

 • Developer: OneLouder Apps

-1Weather is arguably the best weather app out there.
+1Weather is arguably the best weather app out there, and that’s something considering just how competitive this segment is.
 It features a simple, paginated design that shows you the current weather, forecast for up to 12 weeks, a radar, and other fun stats.
 You’ll also get a fairly decent set of lightly customizable widgets and the standard stuff like severe weather notifications and a radar so you can see the storms approaching.
 There is also a video element with two or three-minute weather updates for your region.
 The UI is logical and reasonably easy to navigate as well.
 The radar occasionally hangs while loading, but it’s usually not too big of a deal.

-The free version has every feature with some mild, inoffensive advertising.
-The single $1.99 in-app purchase removes advertising.
+Regarding good premium Android apps, 1Weather isn’t a bad choice either.
+The free version has every feature with some mild, inoffensive advertising, but a single $1.99 in-app purchase removes advertising.
 When you open the app, most will also enjoy the range of weather fun facts.
-We have a list of the best weather apps and widgets if you want more options.

 Bitwarden